Target level of study

 16,5h

-Today's experimental physics generally requires the implementation of a more or less complex acquisition chain involving different types of instruments: sources, sensors, actuators, etc. and controller (computer type).
-The aim of this course is to familiarize students with this type of problem, so that they can set up such a data acquisition system.
-The controller part will be implemented in Python (in particular with the PyVisa library).
+Current experimental physics generally requires the implementation of a more or less complex acquisition chain involving different types of instruments: sources, sensors, actuators, etc., and a controller (such as a computer).
+The objective of this course unit is to familiarize students with this type of issue so that they can set up such a data acquisition system.
+At the controller level, the control part will be implemented in Python (in particular with the PyVisa library).

-- Overview of the most common communication interfaces/ports: serial (RS-232, USB), parallel (GPIB) or network (Ethernet) (CM).
+- Presentation of the most common communication interfaces/ports: serial (RS-232, USB), parallel (GPIB), and network (Ethernet) (CM).

-- Implementation of simple examples of communication, device parameterization and data acquisition (TD).
+- Implementation of simple examples of communication, device configuration, and data acquisition (tutorial).

-- Development of a more complete acquisition chain, via projects (TP).
+- Development of a more comprehensive acquisition chain through projects (practical work).

 ECTS